stdombek/docs/content/en/docs/ERM/ERM comparisons /_index.md

 4. Select a date.
 All titles that where an active component of the collection on this date are included in the comparison.
 The current day is preset by default.
 5. Add as a second comparison point either a package or an agreement to the comparison.
 6. Select a date.
 All titles that were an active component of the collection on this date are included in the comparison.
 The current day is preset by default.
 7. Once you have included all of the information you want about the comparison, click **Save & close**.
 A confirmation message appears, and the comparison is saved and appears in the comparison pane.
+The comparison will start automatically.

 ## Searching for a comparison